BenjaminShinar/udemy-Go-The-Complete-Developer-s-Guide/README.md

 Stuff worth remembering
 </summary>

+- go doesn't have function overloading - one name, one function
+- the keyword `type`
+  - is used to define type built on another type (alias, but with functions)
+  - define structs
+  - define interfaces
+- no generics
+- there is a var args (...) syntax

 ### Go Types

 - bool:  true or false. zero-value **false**
 - string: text. zero=value **"" (empty string)**
 - int: `int8`, `uint8` (byte), `int16`, `uint16`, `int32` (rune), `uint32`, `int64`, `uint64`, `int`, `uint`, `uintptr`. zero-value **0**